-- If CPR is required as per residents' goals of care, ensure that the resident is lying on a hard surface to enable ease when doing CPR. - Continue providing emergency care until EMS arrives on scene. - 4) Notify POA/SDM, most responsible physician/Nurse Practitioner, and Director of Care/Director/Manager of Wellness of the incident and actions taken.
+- If CPR is required as per residents' goals of care, ensure that the resident is lying on a hard surface to enable ease when doing CPR. - Continue providing emergency care until EMS arrives on scene. - 4) Notify POA/SDM, Medical Director, and Director of Care of the incident and actions taken.